QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 * group some part of your code (all ``getters``
   , all ``setters``, all ``utilities``, all ``constructors``, ...)

-* do **not** write ``@return int, a number`` or ``@param int a number``: in most case it's useless
+* do **not** write ``@return int, a number`` or ``@param int a number``: in most cases it's useless

   * maybe tell us the range of the variable
   * some values that may trigger a different behavior

 * don't copy-paste, use ``@see`` or whatever but don't.
-* a "big" description at the beginning of a file, to tells us why you are using this file and so that we know if we should read it or not.
+* a "big" description at the beginning of a file, to tells us why you are using this file so that we know if we should read it or not.
 * don't use ``\date`` or `\version` unless you really intend to modify them otherwise they are not useful

 In general

 * don't forget non-doxygen comments, one per line or block